FAQs

 Facilities Questions

-Yes, we have a friendly, qualified hairdresser who works within our salon to ensure our residents get treatment and choice from many services to make sure they look and feel their best.
+Yes, we have a friendly, qualified hairdresser who works within our salon & spa to ensure our residents get treatment and choice from many services to make sure they look and feel their best.

 We think its important to encourage our residents when it comes to participating in group activities and events planned by our fantastic teams of activities coordinators.
 Some examples of our activities include pet therapy, arts and crafts, movie nights, pamper sessions, gardening, exercise classes, live entertainment, games, quizzes and so much more.

-We have an in house chef and kitchen staff who cater to all dietary needs, cooking delicious, nutritious meals with fresh and locally sourced ingredients.
+We have an in-house chef and kitchen staff who cater to all dietary needs, cooking delicious, nutritious meals with fresh and locally sourced ingredients.
 With a varied seasonal menu to choose from for breakfast, lunch and dinner and additional beverages and snacks available throughout the day.
+Common examples of what our residents enjoy having regularly includes fish, roast dinners, pie, soup, sandwiches, afternoon tea, a full English breakfast and much more.

 We provide a range of facilities for all of our residents, from in-house hair salons and nail bars to a cinema room.
 We have multiple dining rooms for our residents along with a library to pursue their hobbies and interests.
 We also have activity coordinators who put together an activities programme every week.